Rohingya genocide: Crackdown

 On 3 February 2017, the Office of the United Nations High Commissioner for Human Rights (OHCHR) released a report based on interviews with more than 200 Rohingya refugees, which said that the abuses included gang-rape, mass killing, and killing children.
 Nearly half of the interviewees stated that family members of theirs had been killed.
 Half of the women interviewed stated that they had been raped or sexually assaulted: the report described the sexual violence as "massive and systematic".
 The army and police were alleged to have burned "homes, schools, markets, shops, and mosques" belonging to or used by the Rohingya people.

 In March 2017, a police document obtained by Reuters listed 423 Rohingyas detained by the police since 9 October 2016, 13 of whom were children, the youngest being ten years old.
 Two police captains in Maungdaw verified the document and justified the arrests; one of them said, "We the police have to arrest those who collaborated with the attackers, children or not, but the court will decide if they are guilty; we are not the ones who decide."
 Burmese police also claimed that the children had confessed to their alleged crimes during interrogations and that they were not beaten or pressured during questioning.
 The average age of those detained is 34, the youngest is 10, and the oldest is 75.

-On 24 October 2018, Marzuki Darusman, chairman of the Independent International Fact-Finding Mission on Myanmar, reported examples of atrocities committed by Myanmar Security forces against Rohingya Muslims.
+On 24 October 2018, Marzuki Darusman, chairman of the Independent International Fact-Finding Mission on Myanmar, reported examples of atrocities committed by Myanmar security forces against Rohingya Muslims.
 This Independent International Fact-Finding Mission was established in 2017 by the UN Human Rights Council in Geneva.

+Spewing hate speech

+In a report published in March 2024, the IIMM stated the military had in a "systematic and coordinated" manner "spread material designed to instill fear and hatred of the Rohingya minority".
+The report found the military used dozens of seemingly unrelated Facebook pages to spread hate speech against the Rohingya prior before the 2017 Rohingya attacks.

 2017–present: Rohingya genocide

-Spillover into the 2017–present genocide
+Spillover into the 2017–2023 genocide

 In January 2017, at least four police officers were detained by government authorities after a video was posted online of security forces beating Rohingya Muslims in November 2016.
 In the video, Rohingya men and boys were forced to sit in rows with their hands behind their head while they were beaten with batons and kicked.
 This was the first incident in which the government punished its own security forces in the region since the beginning of the crackdown.

 On 21 January 2017, the bodies of three Rohingya men were found in shallow graves in Maungdaw.
 They were locals who had worked closely with the local administration, and the government believed they were murdered by Rohingya insurgents in a reprisal attack.